 The best time to visit the Serengeti is from June to September being the dry season; it’s better to be equipped for cool or cold temperatures at night, especially at higher altitudes.
 In September the temperatures begin to increase, and it can get a bit hot at lower elevations.
-During the month of October, the short rains season begins.
+During October, the short rains season starts.

 In June, the herds of wildebeest are located in the northwestern park of the park, in the area of the rivers Grumeti and Mara (Mara Region) where you can watch them when crossing rivers, while in July they move to the Masai Mara.
 At the end of October or in November, the wildebeest return to the Serengeti, when, the short rain season begins.
 As for other seasons you can choose.

-January and February, in the “short dry season", when they are in the southern part of the park or in nearby Ngorongoro, and are in breeding season.
+January and February, in the “short dry season,” when they are in the southern part of the park or nearby Ngorongoro and are in breeding season.

 Cancellation Policies & fees:

-39 days to 20 days before the safari or tour starts 50 % off total price.
+- 89 to 31 days before the safari or tour starts, 75 % off the payment.

 If you are coming from China, we recommend flying Ethiopian Air to Kilimanjaro International Airport (JRO).